alpha-dragon-org/dragon-module1-tokeninfo/README.md

 ## Contribution Overview

-Dragon is built with the vision to make data accessible and community-driven.
-Soon, developers will contribute new modules based on what they think is important to know in the trenches.
-First, we require an upgrade to the initial four modules that currently gather data by web-scraping online.
-The challenge then (and bounty) is to build an efficient data pipeline that integrates a module with a Solana RPC (ie. [Helius](https://www.helius.dev)).
+Each of Dragon's first four modules currently gather data by web-scraping TrenchyBot, Trench Radar, and Bubblemaps.
+The challenge, and this bounty, is to build a pipeline that connects the TokenInfo module with a Solana RPC (ie. [Helius](https://www.helius.dev)), replacing the scrapes as much as possible.
+If any data can not be retrieved from the RPC, the developer can use whatever means necessary given the goals stated in [Module Details](#module-details) below.

-By replacing web-scrapes with RPC calls, Dragon will provide real-time data streaming and unbeatable companionship for traders in the trenches.
+By replacing web-scrapes with RPCs, Dragon will produce real-time data for traders and become an unbeatable companion in the trenches.

 ---